richard-hajek/hackfest/README.md

 4. Navigate to `scenes/Demo` in FileSystem explorer
 5. Run the scene using an icon in upper right corner

-## Discord

-If you need any help or have any questions pop up to this support Discord channel: [Invite link](https://discord.gg/3m27P4T)

 ## Diagnostics

 If you encounter any problems it is a good idea to enable diagnostics.
 You can enable them by going to `Project/Project Settings` and set variable `Diagnostics` in `Global` scope to true.